andrefurt/guesswatt/README.md

-# GuessWatt
+# GuessWatts

 > Compare electricity tariffs in Portugal.
 Discover if you're overpaying.

-**GuessWatt** is a free, open-source tool that helps Portuguese consumers find better electricity tariffs.
+**GuessWatts** is a free, open-source tool that helps Portuguese consumers find better electricity tariffs.
 It compares all available offers from the Portuguese energy market regulator (ERSE) and shows you exactly how much you could save by switching.

 ## 🎯 What It Does